Tulsa man who sent bomb threats to U.S. Sen. Jim Inhofe, Rep. Rashida Tlaib sentenced

 A federal grand jury indicted Bell on July 7, 2021, on two counts of conveying false and misleading information concerning an explosive device.

-The indictment alleged Bell sent a message April 6, 2021, to Inhofe, a Republican, stating: “Might want to check your Tulsa office for explosives.”
+The indictment alleged that Bell sent a message on April 6, 2021, to Inhofe, a Republican, stating: “Might want to check your Tulsa office for explosives.”

-The indictment also alleges that Bell sent the following message to Tlaib, a Democrat, on May 16, 2021, that read: “So now that you have identified as a supporter of Nazism I would advise to check your Michigan offices for explosives.
+The indictment also alleges that Bell sent the following message to Tlaib, a Democrat, on May 16, 2021: “So now that you have identified as a supporter of Nazism I would advise to check your Michigan offices for explosives.
 As well as your homes.
 Also for the staff it might be best if you distance yourself.”

 Bell pleaded guilty to both counts Sept.
 12 in a binding plea agreement that called for him to serve probation.
 He has been in custody both prior to and since pleading guilty.